clemersonbp/clemersonbp/README.md

 **About me**

 My name is Clémerson, I live in São Leopoldo / RS, I'm 34 years old and I graduated in Systems Analysis and Development in the first half of 2022.
-I've been working since September 2021 as a FrontEnd Developer at Compasso Uol (it's my first professional experience as a Dev 😍) .
+I've been working since September 2021 as a FrontEnd Developer at Compass Uol (it's my first professional experience as a Dev 😍) .

 I currently work on a platform called OCC (Oracle Commerce Cloud), where we use JS, Jquery and KnockoutJS as the main tools for development, in addition to Less / Css in styling.